splunk/splunk-connect-for-ethereum/README.md

 -   Geth and Quorum: ensure that the host `ethlogger` is running on is whitelisted in the `--rpcvhosts` cli setting.
 -   [Parity Endpoints](https://wiki.parity.io/JSONRPC): note that the command line flag is `--jsonrpc-apis APIs`
 -   [Besu Endpoints](https://besu.hyperledger.org/en/stable/HowTo/Interact/APIs/Using-JSON-RPC-API/)

+## Contributing

+Thank you for considering to contribute to Splunk Connect for Ethereum!
+Please read the [contribution guidelines](./CONTRIBUTING.md) to get started.